DinoHub/til2022-final/docs/source/simulation.rst

 while using your own map and injecting your own clues.

 .. note::
-    ``simulator.py`` sets up the HTTP endpoints.
+    ``til-simulator`` sets up the HTTP endpoints.
 When running the simulator locally on your development machine, your default machine configuration may prevent the simulator from communicating with your autonomy code.